microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-software-updates.md

 ---
 title: "Software updates with the Windows Update for Business deployment service"
 description: "Software updates are the primary type of content deployable by the deployment service.
-In order to find specific updates available for deployment you will refer to entries in a catalog."
+In order to find specific updates available for deployment you can refer to entries in a catalog."
 author: "Alice-at-Microsoft"
 localization_priority: Normal
 ms.prod: "w10"